evanmayer/hotspot/HOWTO.md

 ## Using the control computer

-The mapper is controlled by running the `main.py` application on a computer with a [USB-to-RS485 adapter](https://www.uotek.com/pro_view-122.html).
+The mapper motors are controlled by running the `main.py` application on a computer with a [USB-to-RS485 adapter](https://www.uotek.com/pro_view-122.html).
+The IR sources are controlled via a USB cable connected to a microcontroller.
 You should check out the `hotspot` repo if you wish to run the mapper or [generate new input files](#ok-but-is-there-an-easy-way-to-make-a-new-one).

 ## Setting Up the Environment